USAFA-ECE/ece382/_sources/Assignments/homework1.md

 ### Unhide File Extensions

 - Go to the `workspace` folder on your computer.
 Then, go to the `inc` folder.
 - Do you have files with the same names?
-If you have two files with the same name, one of them is a c source file (`*.c`) and the other one is a header file (`*.h`).
+If you have two files with the same name, one of them is a c source file (`*.c`) and the other is a header file (`*.h`).
 Windows hides file extensions unless you change its default setting.
-- If your files display the file extensions such as `.c` and `.h`, skip the following instruction and go to `Install Code Composer Studio (CCS)`.
+- If your Windows File Explorer displays file extensions such as `.c` and `.h`, skip this section.
-- Click `Options` and select `View` as shown the anmination below.
+- Click `Options` and select `View` as shown in the gif anmination below.
 - Uncheck `Hide extensions for known file types`.
 You can also change some of the Windows default settings shown in the animation.
 - Click `OK`.
 Now you can see file extensions.